 The Read control reads the flash memory on your board.
-Type a starting address in the text box and click Read.
+To see the flash memory contents, type a starting address in the text box and click Read.
 Values starting at the specified address appear in the table.
 The base address of flash memory in this Nios II-based BTS design is 0x0800.0000.
 The valid address range within the 64-MB flash memory is 0x0000.0000 through 0x03FF.FFFF, as shown in the GUI.

-If you enter an address outside of the flash memory address space, a warning message identifies the valid flash memory address range.
+If you enter an address outside of the 0x0000.0000 to 0x003F.FFFF flash memory address space, a warning message identifies the valid flash memory address range.